Diary of a Network Geek

 Geek of the Week

-Filed under: Fun — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 12:53 pm for you boring, normal people.
+Filed under: Fun — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 12:53 pm for you boring, normal people.

 Hey, I’m a Geek of the Week!